With unsold grain piled high, a Polish farmer faces an uncertain future as war in Ukraine grinds on

 “This voice of the consumers is not heard at all in the debate,” she said.

-Korycki, as part of his work with a union representing farmers' interests, is encouraging others to vote in the June election for the European Parliament.
+Korycki, as part of his work with a union representing farmers' interests, is encouraging other farmers to vote in the June election for the European Parliament.

 “All the problems start right there in the European Parliament,” he said.
 "We will try to make society aware so that the votes they cast will be well-thought-out and rational.”